Mohamed-Adel0/Web-Master-Interior/README.md

 This project is a training task from Web-Master company, where I converted a Figma design into a fully functional web page using HTML, CSS, JavaScript, and Tailwind CSS.
 The goal was to enhance my front-end development skills and work with Tailwind CSS efficiently.

 During the process, I focused on ensuring responsiveness and maintaining a pixel-perfect design.
-You can check out the live website through this link: [Your Link Here].
+You can check out the live website through this link: https://mohamed-adel0.github.io/Web-Master-Interior/.

 To run the project locally:
 1. Clone the repository